MagicMirrorOrg/MagicMirror/modules/README.md

 All modules are loaded in the `modules` folder.
 The default modules are grouped together in the `modules/default` folder.
 Your module should be placed in a subfolder of `modules`.
 Note that any file or folder your create in the `modules` folder will be ignored by git, allowing you to upgrade the MagicMirror² without the loss of your files.

 A module can be placed in one single folder.
-Or multiple modules can be grouped in a subfoler.
+Or multiple modules can be grouped in a subfolder.
 Note that name of the module must be unique.
 Even when a module with a similar name is placed in a different folder, they can't be loaded at the same time.

 ### Files
 - **modulename/modulename.js** - This is your core module script.
-- **modulename/node_helper.js** - This is an optional helper that whill be loaded by the node script.
+- **modulename/node_helper.js** - This is an optional helper that will be loaded by the node script.
 The node helper and module script can communicate with each other using an intergrated socket system.
 - **modulename/public** - Any files in this folder can be accesed via the browser on `/modulename/filename.ext`.
 - **modulename/anyfileorfolder** Any other file or folder in the module folder can be used by the core module script.
 For example: *modulename/css/modulename.css* would be a good path for your additional module styles.